PatriciaFeio/Udacity-JavaScript-The-DOM/README.md

 <br>

-2. Responding to an event - how to listen for an event and respond when one happens
+2. Responding to an event - how to listen for an event and respond when one happens <a name="responding-to-an-event"></a>

 * An Event Target